| |||||||

 GEC Gecophone model 75 (Automatic) and 175 (CB)

 This telephone has a single capacitor, a bell and a 4 way terminal block mounted on the base plate.
 The body of the phone has a 8 way terminal block and a 6 tag induction coil.
 Note there are now two cord entry points: the entry hole in the case is for the handset cord and line cord enters via the ferrule that is fixed to the base plate.
 This construction probably ran until 1955, with just the model number changing as GEC renumbered the ranges at certain points.
-The CB telephone, Model No. 175,would have the dial missing and terminals 3 and 4 linked together.
+The CB telephone, the Model No. 175,would have the dial missing and terminals 3 and 4 linked together.
 To convert to UK plug and socket use a BT line cord and wire as follows:-

 Made in 1939 the telephone in the following pictures is

-a model 175 (CB)
+a Model 175 (CB)

 Rear of phone showing the two entry points